 - A brief individual training of a few days can be combined with a coaching track of several weeks/months, where the instructor remains available for further guidance while the trainee puts the newly-obtained knowledge into practice.

-For some of our trainings, ABIS assembled a self-study-guide, which is to be used in combination with our standard course syllabus.
-In a typical guided self-study-scenario, the trainee comes to our premises for the duration of the training and uses our course-setup.
-One of our instructors gives a technical introduction, and is available throughout the day for questions and feedback.
+For some of our training topics, ABIS created a self-study-guide, to be used in combination with our standard course syllabus.
+A typical guided self-study-scenario is organised online, with remote access to our technical course setup.
+One of our instructors gives a technical introduction, and is available throughout the duration of the training for questions and feedback.
+Alternatively, the trainee comes to our premises for the duration of the training.

 - An individual self-study session can typically be organised on very short notice.